h-i-sutton/h-i-sutton.github.io/_posts/2026-01-08-Timeline-2022-Ukraine-Invasion-At-Sea.md

 Jan 8 2026: Palau-flagged tanker *Elbus* (IMO: 9290385) heading to Novorossiysk hit by aerial drone off Turkish coast in Black Sea.

+Jan 11: Ukrainian drones hit Russian *Filanovsky, Korchagin*, and *Grayfer* oil platforms in the Caspian Sea.

 ...To be continued.